Best & Worst Days of the Week to Do Disneyland & Disney California Adventure in 2026

 These blockouts have gotten more aggressive, with half of the tiers of Magic Keys being blocked out most (or all) weekends and another tier having weekend blockouts during the Halloween and Christmas seasons.
 Only the top tier doesn’t have weekend-specific blockouts, but it is blocked the entire two weeks around Christmas and New Year’s Eve.

-Based upon average wait times over the course of the entire year, Fridays and Sundays are objectively the best days to do Disneyland and DCA, followed closely by Thursdays and Saturdays.
-Mondays through Wednesdays are pretty much equally bad.
-If you want the relatively quick answer without reading all of the confusing caveats, there you have it.
+Based upon average wait times over the course of the entire year, Fridays and Sundays are objectively the best days to do Disneyland and DCA, followed closely by Thursdays.
+Saturdays and Mondays are busiest, with Tuesdays and Wednesdays pretty much equally in the middle.

-The next biggest predictor of whether the above is true is blockouts.
+The biggest predictor of whether the above is true is blockouts.
 In a nutshell, the more blockouts, the more likely it is that the above will hold true.
 When Saturdays and Sundays are aggressively blocked out to Annual Passholders, the weekends become even more attractive to everyone else.
 When they are not blocked out, the weekends become less attractive.

 We’re not going to run through the entire calendar to tell you when this is or isn’t the case.
 That would probably end up being more confusing and ultimately counterproductive.
 Instead, refer to Disneyland’s Magic Key Blockout Calendar.
 In particular, you should look for the blockouts on the Believe, Enchant, and Imagine tiers.